Written down: Accounting drill keeps bitcoins from getting wider acceptance

 In February, this concern was raised right after Tesla disclosed a $1.5 billion Bitcoin investment.
 It's an important point.
 Depending on when exactly Tesla accrued its crypto pile, the EV maker might have to report an impairment for the June quarter.
 What blue-chip company wants to have that kind of headache on its balance sheet?

 In contrast, stocks — classified as financial instruments — can easily be written up and down, thanks to what, in accountant-speak, is called “fair value, mark-to-market” bookkeeping.
-For instance, in the March quarter, venture capital giant SoftBank reported net of 1.93 trillion yen ($17.5 billion), the most ever for a Japanese company, with essentially all of that due to unrealized gains from the newly public Coupang Inc. SoftBank owns over one-third of the South Korean e-commerce.
+For instance, in the March quarter, venture capital giant SoftBank reported net income of 1.93 trillion yen ($17.5 billion), the most ever for a Japanese company, with essentially all of that due to unrealized gains from the newly public Coupang Inc. SoftBank owns over one-third of the South Korean e-commerce.

 It feels unfair.
 Often cash-burning, newly-listed unicorns — such as the now-infamous Didi Global Inc. — can be as risky as 12-year-old Bitcoin.
 Had these unicorns been classified as intangible assets, SoftBank and other VCs would not have been able to claim profits until they sold their holdings.